ivy-llc/ivy/docs/compiler/transpiler.rst

 Transpiling Libraries
 ~~~~~~~~~~~~~~~~~~~~~

-With Ivy, you can also transpile entire libraries and modules with just one line of
+Likewise, you can use ``ivy.transpile`` to convert entire libraries and modules with just one line of
 code!

 .. code-block:: python